-Prerequisite: Level 1 - Thermographic Applications
+Prerequisite: Level 1 - Thermographic Applications or Infrared for Electrical Inspections.

 A 32-hour quantitative thermography class designed for practicing thermographers interested in advancing their knowledge and capabilities.
 This class covers advanced theory and applications of infrared thermography in the preventive maintenance, quality assurance, condition monitoring and nondestructive testing of materials fields.